nenebird16/BVBontology/docs/schema/entities/user-entities.md

 Role that a person takes in a practice session.

 **Properties:**
-- `role`: How they participate (player, server, observer)
+- `role`: How they participate (athlete, server, observer)
 - `rotation_pattern`: How they cycle through activities
 - `active_time_percentage`: Portion of practice actively participating
 - `focus_elements`: Specific areas to concentrate on

 **Usage Context:**
-Defines participation pattern for coaches, players, and guests in practice.
+Defines participation pattern for coaches, athletes, and guests in practice.